jankorg/Front-End-yellow/README.md

 # Front-End-yellow
 Front End Yellow

-This project contains a code challenge to solve a problem solved by MELI, this project was created for development environment
+This project contains a code challenge to a problem propoused by MELI, this project was created for development environment

 # Install